jbiatek/BSGRulebook/rulebook.md

 - Any ships and Centurions still on the board at this point will remain unless instructed otherwise.
 - Remove the Crisis deck from the game.
 The New Caprica Crisis deck will be used from now on.
 - The New Caprica game board goes above the Pegasus game board.
 - All human players are moved to "Resistance HQ", including any in the Brig.
-Manned vipers are returned to the Reserves.
+Piloted vipers are returned to the Reserves.
 - All Cylon players are moved to "Occupation Authority"
 - Move all remaining raptors to the New Caprica board.
 They can still be risked even before Galactica returns.
 - Shuffle all remaining civilian ships, whether in space or in the stockpile, into a single stack on the "Locked Civilian Ships" box.